 All small businesses share at least one common goal: obtaining substantial working capital.
-It’s almost impossible to grow an operation without the means for several major investments.
+It’s almost impossible to grow an operation without the means for several significant investments.
 When you hit the inevitable speed bump, your cash cushion will help you keep moving forward.

 Access to business loans has improved dramatically as of late.
-But while it’s definitely easier for smaller businesses or entrepreneurs with bad credit to earn approval, younger businesses still struggle to access larger amounts.
+But while it’s easier for smaller businesses or entrepreneurs with bad credit to earn approval, younger businesses still struggle to access more significant amounts.
 They haven’t been around long enough to fulfill the typical requirements for financial data.
-In order to approve larger loans, financial institutions usually need proof that their new partner can generate stable revenue for one year or so.
+To approve more substantial loans, financial institutions usually need proof that their new partner can generate stable revenue for one year or so.
 And even if they could get approved, you can’t blame younger businesses for not wanting to take on this much debt early on.

 For these reasons, younger businesses often bypass debt financing and focus entirely on equity financing.
 This leaves them with two options for funding: venture capital firms and investors.
 Though the former can likely supply more funding, the latter option poses little (if any) threat to your authority as the business leader.
 Investors also don’t need to see as much data, partially because of the value they place in the business leader’s character.

 There’s just one problem: Unlike venture capital firms, you can’t simply search for investors on the web and get their contact information.
 In this guide, we’ll explain how to find small business investors, and what kind of relationship most investors expect from new entrepreneurs.

 Specifically, we’ll address the following questions and more: